canonical/rockcraft/docs/reference.rst

   license: <license>

   # (Optional) The default OCI user.
 It must be a supported global user.
-  # Currently, the only supported user is "confined_daemon" (with UID 584792).
+  # Currently, the only supported user is "confined_daemon" (with UID/GID 584792).
   # Defaults to "root" (with UID 0).
   run-user: confined_daemon